-Lifeline Church out of Chicago, Illinois founded National Love People Day in 2017 to inspire the spirit of unconditional love as a national event to bring us all together.
+Lifeline Church, out of Chicago, Illinois, founded National Love People Day in 2017 to inspire the spirit of unconditional love as a national event to bring us all together.
 The day also honors the church’s founders, Pastors Reggividese and London Royal.
-Through the church, they have impacted the Chicagoland area by showing unconditional and unmerited love for ten years.
-The pair strongly believes that loving God means loving yourself and loving other people from all walks of life regardless of race, color, national origin, sex, age, or disability.
-To show this love, the Royals have brought their vision to life with strategic acts of kindness through the church’s mission.
+Through the church, they show the Chicagoland area unconditional and unmerited love for more than ten years.
+The pair strongly believes that loving God means loving yourself and other people from all walks of life regardless of race, color, national origin, sex, age, or disability.
+The Royals have brought their vision to life with strategic acts of kindness through the church’s mission to show this love.

 Reach Up, Reach In, and Reach Out: